appleinautumn/atm-simulation/README.md

 ### Logout

 - Logout the current active session.
-- No error if it's done multiple times.

 ### Deposit

-- Makes a deposit for the current active session.
+- Make a deposit for the current active session.
-- Throws an error if the amount is not a number.
+- Throw an error if the amount is not a number.
-- Throws an error if the current active session is empty.
+- Throw an error if the current active session is empty.
-- Throws an error if the account does not exist.
+- Throw an error if the account does not exist.
 (For some reason after you login, the account data is missing in the database).

 ### Transfer

-- Makes a transfer from the current active session to the destination account.
+- Make a transfer from the current active session to the destination account.
-- Throws an error if the amount is not a number.
+- Throw an error if the amount is not a number.
-- Throws an error if the current active session is empty.
+- Throw an error if the current active session is empty.
-- Throws an error if the original account does not exist (For some reason after you login, the original account is missing in the database).
+- Throw an error if the original account does not exist (For some reason after you login, the original account is missing in the database).
-- Throws an error if the destination account does not exist (If the destination account is missing in the database).
+- Throw an error if the destination account does not exist (If the destination account is missing in the database).
-- Throws an error if the destination account is the same with the current session (You cannot transfer to yourself).
+- Throw an error if the destination account is the same with the current session (You cannot transfer to yourself).
-- Here I make a change with the Transfer function.
-In the original problem statement, we have "debt" feature.
-For the purpose of this test let's just keep it simple.
-If Bob has $30 and transfers $100 to Alice, Bob's balance in the bank will be -$70 and Alice will get +$100 from Bob.
-So Bob owes money to the bank, not Alice.

 ### Withdraw

-- Makes a withdrawal for the current active session.
+- Make a withdrawal for the current active session.
-- Throws an error if the amount is not a number.
+- Throw an error if the amount is not a number.
-- Throws an error if the current active session is empty.
+- Throw an error if the current active session is empty.
-- Throws an error if the account does not exist.
-(Defensive programming.
-For some reason after you login, the account data is lost in the database).
+- Throw an error if the account does not exist.
+(For some reason after you login, the account data is lost in the database).
-- To be in line with "transfer" method, we allow negative balance.

 ## Example